hickey/rpi-python/README.md

 Raspberry Pi compatible Docker base image with Python preinstalled.

+This container is based on Debian Stretch and installs Python 3.5.3.

 Run all the commands from within the project root directory.

 ### Build Details